 12/1/2007: Pinellas Hope, a program of Catholic Charities Diocese of St. Petersburg opened on 10 acres of land provided by Bishop Robert N. Lynch and the Diocese of St. Petersburg.
-It was developed as a pilot program and expected to be open only five months.
+It was developed as a pilot program in response to the homelessness crisis in St. Petersburg and was expected to be open only five months.

 9/7/2010: Bishop Lynch dedicated and blessed Pinellas Hope II.
 This expansion of the homeless shelter run by Catholic Charities Diocese of St. Petersburg with support from local and state governments includes a community center with permanent offices, kitchen, meeting rooms, and a covered dining area replacing temporary trailers.
 It also includes 80 apartments for permanent supportive housing as residents of Pinellas Hope prepare to return to regular housing.

 11/19/14: A Groundbreaking event was held for the next three phases of Permanent Supportive Housing for the homeless.
 This project was to add five buildings with 76 permanent supportive apartments for the homeless in Pinellas County, 40 of which were to be dedicated to Veterans.
 Funding for this new housing came from the U.S. Department of Housing and Urban Development (HUD) and Pinellas County for Phase III with Florida Housing Finance Corp helping finance Phases IV and V. Then director, Pam Long, said: “The ongoing growth of this camp has allowed homeless adults to naturally and successfully transition from homelessness, to emergency shelter to permanent housing.
 With 80 units of permanent housing currently available on site, we continually have a waiting list due to the vast need.”